LCSB-BioCore/advanced-git-practice/README.md

 ## Open a merge request

-If you now browse to your fork on Gitlab, you can open a pull request and submit it for review.
+If you now browse to your fork, you can open a pull request and submit it for review.

 :warning: Please make sure to select `develop` as the target branch.